tshaddix/oocharts-js/README.md

 - `data-oochart` - For a metric, this should always have a value of `metric`.
 - `data-oochart-metric` - Value of the metric to query.
+- `data-oochart-profile` - The Google Analytics profile ID.
 - `data-oochart-start-date` - The beginning date of the data.
 Can be relative, formatted `YYYY-MM-DD`, or null (indicating current date).
--`data-oochart-end-date` - The ending date of the data.
+- `data-oochart-end-date` - The ending date of the data.
 Can be relative, formatted `YYYY-MM-DD`, or null (indicating current date).

 Once `oo.load` is called successfully, the HTML element content will be replaced with the query results.